CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

     * `forge`
        * Forge artifact straight off of Maven
     * `forgeClient`, `forgeServer`
-       * Split Forge artifacts straight off of Maven (for 1.2.5, which was split)
+       * Split Forge artifacts straight off of Maven (for <=1.2.5, which was two separate artifacts)
     * `forgeDependencies`
        * Forge's autodownloaded libraries, like Guava
     * `mappings`
-       * MCP mappings artifact straight off of Maven.
+       * MCP mappings artifact.
+This is either something straight off of Maven (if you're sourcing mappings from a Forge `src` zip) or a file on your computer (if using `volde.layered` mappings)
-       * (The processed tiny-format mappings file is available through code only.
-It used to be put in the `mappingsFinal` config, but it wasn't used for anything)
     * `accessTransformers`
        * Custom Forge-format access transformer files.
     * `minecraftNamed` - extends `minecraftDependencies`, `forgeDependencies`